directvt/vtm/doc/settings.md

 ### Key differences from XML

+ - Document encoding is UTF-8.
+ - Any Unicode characters are allowed, including the U+0000 (null) character.
+ - There is no support for named XML character entities.
+ - The stored data forms a hierarchical list of `name=value` pairs.
+ - Multiple root elements are allowed.
+ - There is no distinction between XML-attribute and XML-element, i.e. any attributes are sub-elements.
+   - Each element can be defined in any way, either using an XML-attribute or an XML-element syntax:
+     - `<... name="value" />`, `<...> <name> "value" </name> </...>`, and `<...> <name="value" /> </...>` have the same meaning.
+   - The XML-attribute `param` in `<name param="value"/>` and the XML-element `param` in `<name> <param="value"/> </name>` are semantically identical sub-elements of the `name` element.
+ - No spaces are allowed between the opening angle bracket and the element name:
+   - `... < name ...`, `... <= ...`, `... << ...` are treated as parts of the element's value content.
+ - Every element has its own text value.
+   - For example, `<name="names_value" param="params_value"/>` - the `name` element has the text value `names_value`, and its `param` sub-element has the text value `params_value`.
- - All stored values are UTF-8 strings (the settings target decides on its own side how to interpret the string):
+ - All stored values are strings (the data requester decides on its side how to interpret it):
    - `name=2000` and `name="2000"` have the same meaning.
- - There is no distinction between XML-attribute and XML-subobject, i.e. any attributes are sub-objects:
-   - `<name param="value" />` and `<name> <param="value" /> </name>` have the same meaning.
- - No spaces are allowed between the opening angle bracket and the name when declaring an XML-subobject.
-   - `... < name ...`, `... <= ...`, `... << ...` are treated as parts of Lua script code.
- - In addition to a set of sub-objects each object can contain its own text value:
-   - E.g. `<name="names_value" param="params_value"/>` - subobject `name` has text value `names_value`.
- - Each object can be defined in any way, either using an XML-attribute or an XML-subobject syntax:
-   - `<... name="value" />`, `<...> <name> "value" </name> </...>`, and `<...> <name="value" /> </...>` have the same meaning.
+ - All value strings, except those that begin with a decimal digit character (ASCII `0` - `9`), must be quoted with either double or single quotes (`"` U+0022 or `'` U+0027).
+ - The value string can be fragmented.
+Fragments can be located after the equal sign following the element name, as well as between the opening and closing tags.
+ - The fragments located between the opening and closing tags can be either quoted or in raw form.
+The quoted form sets strict boundaries for the string value.
+The raw form pulls all characters between the opening and closing tags, including line breaks.
- - Compact syntax is allowed.
+ - The following compact syntax for elements is allowed:
-   - `<node0><node1><thing name="value"/></node1></node0>` and `<node0/node1/thing name="value"/>` have the same meaning.
+   - `<node0/node1/thing name="value"/>` and `<node0><node1><thing name="value"/></node1></node0>` have the same meaning.
- - Objects can reference objects using relative and absolute references.
+ - Elements can reference any element using relative and absolute references, in the form of an unquoted name or an XML path to the referenced element.
-   - Non-quoted values that do not begin with a decimal digit are references to other objects.
    - `thing2` refers to the value `/node1/thing1` in `<node1 thing1="value1"/><node2 thing2=/node1/thing1 />`.
    - `thing2` refers to the value `thing1` within the scope of `<node1 thing1="value1"><node2 thing2=thing1 /></node1>`.
+   - Circular references are silently ignored.
- - The object reference includes all of the object's contents, including the object's value and all nested objects.
+ - The element reference includes all of the element's contents, including the element's value and all nested elements.
- - Any Unicode characters are allowed, including the U+0000 (null) character.
- - Multiple root elements are allowed.
- - There is no support for named XML character entities.
+ - The element's content may include any number of substrings, as well as references to other elements, combined in the required order using the vertical bar character ASCII 0x7C `|`.
+   - `<thing1="1"/><thing2="2"/><thing21=thing2 | thing1/>` and `<thing1="1"/><thing2="2"/><thing21="21"/>` have the same meaning.
+ - Identical data structures in this format allow overlaying.
+   - The values of single elements of the original structure will be updated to the values of the overlaid structure.
+   - A list of elements with the same name within a scope may start with an empty element with an asterisk at the end of the name, meaning that this list will overwrite the existing one during merging, otherwise the list will be appended to the existing one.
- - Escaped characters with special meaning:
+ - There is a list of escaped characters with special meaning:
    - `\a`  ASCII 0x07 BEL
    - `\t`  ASCII 0x09 TAB
    - `\n`  ASCII 0x0A LF